sklprogs/LanguageTricks/README.md

 ## content \| contents

 - **content:** the entirety of information contained in something.
 The story of a novel or the subject of an illustration can be called their "content".
 Just like "information", content is always uncountable when used in this sense.
-The word is most commonly used in reference to the content of a website, as in,
+The word is most commonly used in reference to the content of a website:

->> *Most websites contain mostly ads with very little content.*
+  > *Most websites contain mostly ads with very little **content**.*

 - **content/contents**: the amount of a substance contained in something else.
   It may be either countable or uncountable.
-We can speak of "salt content" or "fat content" in foods, "alcohol content" in drinks, and so on, e.g.
+We can speak of *salt content* or *fat content* in foods, *alcohol content* in drinks, and so on:

->> *Bacon has (a) very high salt content.*
+  > *Bacon has (a) very high salt **content**.*

 - **contents:** things contained in something:

   - In a concrete sense.
-We can speak of the "contents of a bag", "contents of a bottle", "contents of the stomach", etc., for instance,
+We can speak of the *contents of a bag*, *contents of a bottle*, *contents of the stomach*, etc.:

-    >> *He dropped a bottle and spilled its contents all over the floor.*
+    > *He dropped a bottle and spilled its **contents** all over the floor.*

   - In an abstract sense.
-Traditionally, pieces of information contained in a written document are called its "contents".
-You may say,
+Traditionally, pieces of information contained in a written document are called its "contents":

-    >> *She has lost the letter and remained unaware of its contents.*
+    > *She has lost the letter and remained unaware of its **contents**.*

 Using the singular **content** in this case is becoming increasingly more common but is still considered wrong by many.
 The distinction is rather subtle; if you consider the contents of a document to be separate pieces of information, you should use **contents** (which is usually the case with a letter).
-If you refer to them as a whole, you should use **content**---it makes more sense to say that *the book contains violent content* than *the book contains violent contents*.
+If you refer to them as a whole, you should use **content**&mdash;it makes more sense to say that *the book contains violent content* than *the book contains violent contents*.

 [*Source*](https://jakubmarian.com/content-vs-contents-in-english/)